edzhangsy/CS277/README.md

 ### Development

-Because each kind of server have different kinds of interfaces, we separate them into different blueprints.
+Because different types of servers have their corresponding unique interfaces, we separate them into different blueprints.
 See the flask documentation for what is [blueprint](https://flask.palletsprojects.com/en/3.0.x/blueprints/).
 If you are developing the `client`, just edit the `client.py` and add interfaces.
 The config that is received from the server is stored in the `config` variable in `client.py` or `switch.py`